 The Storage Consideration

 If you are making cooking oil, balm, tincture, salve or edibles, it is safe to say that the cannabinoids are going to suffer degradation, if you put them under heat or light for a prolonged period of time.
 It is important to consider three important elements when storing your infused cannabis products.
 The condition, the container and the temperature are three of the distinct elements.
 In order words, make sure it is stored in a cool and dark place and make sure it is tightly sealed in a desired container.
 To maintain the right storage temperature, your refrigerator will work in all cases because it extends the shelf life and improves the condition of your cannabis products.

 Make sure that your product is not exposed to oxygen, heat or light.
 For that reason, it must be adequately sealed in an opaque container so you can not only see inside, but so that less light can seep in.
 If you bought your infused products from a marijuana dispensary, it will be usually packaged and stored adequately.
 Maintain the same storage capabilities for your own cannabis products and if you have to use the product, be sure to put it back in its original packaged container.
 It is best to store in a glass container and not plastic container so you don’t compromise the infused product over time.

 Edibles and Oils

 There are nuances to storing oils and edibles.
 Adequate storage is important so that cannabinoid degradation is eliminated.
-In terms of edibles, for example, there are some ingredients that will contribute to a specific expiration date, no matter how you store it.
-Things like breads, candies or baked goods are perishable, but there are some cooking oils, for example that will last longer, if proper storage is done.
-If you are buying an infused marijuana product from a local dispensary, be sure to pay attention to the expiration date.
+In terms of edibles there are some ingredients that will contribute to a specific expiration date, no matter how you store it.
+Things like breads, candies or baked goods are perishable.
+Luckily there are some cooking oils, for example that will last longer, if proper storage is done.
+When buying an infused marijuana product from a local dispensary, be sure to pay attention to the expiration date.
 If you are not sure, make sure you ask your budtender

 Long Term Storage